 Dr. Hohlmann researches elementary particles and their interactions at the highest energies that can be achieved in the laboratory.
 His work centers on the study of high energy particle collisions at large accelerators and the construction of instrumentation, i.e. particle detectors, needed to carry out those studies.
-Currently he pursues this research with the CMS experiment at the Large Hadron Collider at CERN in Geneva, Switzerland.
+Currently he pursues this research with the CMS experiment at the Large Hadron Collider at CERN in Geneva, Switzerland, that discovered the Higgs boson in 2012.
 In the past, he worked at the Tevatron collider of the Fermi National Accelerator Lab (Fermilab), where he contributed to the discovery and study of the sixth and heaviest quark, the top quark, and at the HERA accelerator at DESY, where he helped to build a large tracking detector for the HERA-B experiment designed to study CP violation with bottom quarks.

-With his students, Dr. Hohlmann also builds and operates advanced gaseous particle detectors, such as GEM detectors for future nuclear physics experiments at an electron-ion collider to be built in the U.S. and for muon tomography of nuclear contraband as a Homeland Security application.
-He constructed and operates Fl.
-Tech's only Grid Computing Cluster, which is an official Tier-3 site on the Open Science Grid.
+With his students, Dr. Hohlmann builds and operates advanced gaseous particle detectors, such as GEM detectors for future nuclear physics experiments at an Electron-Ion Collider to be built in the U.S. in the 2020's and for muon tomography of nuclear contraband as a Homeland Security application.
+He and his students constructed and are operating Fl.
+Tech's only Grid Computing Cluster (see picture on the right), which is an official Tier-3 computing site on the Open Science Grid.

 Dr. Hohlmann co-founded Florida Tech's QuarkNet Center, which organizes HEP-related outreach activities for high school physics teachers and students, in 2002 and was the center's director from 2004-08.